 Each share of our common stock entitles its holder to one vote in the election of each director and on all other matters voted on generally by our shareholders, other than any matter that (1) solely relates to the terms of any outstanding series of preferred stock or the number of shares of that series and (2) does not affect the number of authorized shares of preferred stock or the powers, privileges and rights pertaining to the common stock.
 No share of our common stock affords any cumulative voting rights.
-This means that the holders of a majority of the voting power of the shares voting for the election of directors can elect all directors to be elected if they choose to do so.
 Our board of directors may grant holders of preferred stock, in the resolutions creating the series of preferred stock, the right to vote on the election of directors or any questions affecting our company.

-Holders of our common stock will be entitled to dividends in such amounts and at such times as our board of directors in its discretion may declare out of funds legally available for the payment of dividends.
+Subject to prior rights and preferences that may be applicable to any outstanding shares of preferred stock, holders of our common stock will be entitled to dividends in such amounts and at such times as our board of directors in its discretion may declare out of funds legally available for the payment of dividends.
 Any future dividends will be paid at the discretion of our board of directors after taking into account various factors, including:

 - general business conditions;

 - industry practice;

 - our financial condition and performance;

 - our future prospects;

 - our cash needs and capital investment plans;

-- our obligations to holders of any preferred stock we may issue;

-- income tax consequences; and - the restrictions applicable laws and our credit arrangements then impose.
+- our obligations to holders of any preferred stock we may issue; - income tax consequences; and - the restrictions applicable laws and our credit arrangements then impose.

 In addition, the terms of the loan agreements, indentures and other agreements we enter into from time to time may contain covenants or other provisions that could limit our ability to pay, or otherwise restrict the payment of, cash dividends.
-For example, we expect our debt agreements to include restrictions on our ability to pay dividends.
+For example, our credit agreement includes restrictions on our ability to pay dividends.